locktopus-project/locktopus-website/docs/overview.md

 The brief considerations about cluster mode are given in the section below.

-## Cluster

-Since the service is about coordinating access to resources between other services, one might consider running it in a cluster, similar to Redlock, to avoid having a single point of failure.
+Locktopus might also be considered to run in a cluster to avoid having a single point of failure (similar to Redlock).
 Here is not an in-built solution for that, but it can be implemented manually.
 The only thing one should remember to avoid deadlocks is to perform locking (no matter whether enqueue or acquire) on different nodes in the same order by all clients.
 This way all the liveness and safety properties of Redlocks are preserved and additionally, the locks will be acquired in FIFO order.
 The drawback here, in comparison to Redlock, is that in the optimistic case (no lock conflicts) Redlock will be faster due to parallel locking, though not providing FIFO lock order.